kaist-plrg/spectec-core/bundle/README.md

-# Materials for MechSpec@PLDI26
+# SpecTecX hands-on session

-Materials for part 3 of the MechSpec tutorial session, at PLDI'26.
-Contains a small typed imperative language ("Typed Imp"), specified in SpecTecX.
-Follow the tutorial and copy-paste commands from this file when necessary.
+A small typed imperative language ("Typed Imp"), specified in SpecTecX.
+Follow along and copy-paste commands from this file as you go.

-The binary (`spectecx`) is obtained separately -- see [Getting the tool](#getting-the-tool).
-The commands below assume it is on your `PATH`; otherwise prefix with `./`.
+The `spectecx` binary is obtained separately -- see [Getting the tool](#getting-the-tool).
+Run every command from this directory; they invoke the binary as `./spectecx`.

 ## Layout